 Typically, our Compensation Committee meets at least quarterly and with greater frequency if necessary.
 The agenda for each meeting is usually developed by the chairperson of our Compensation Committee, in consultation with the Chief Executive Officer.
 Our Compensation Committee meets regularly in executive session.
 However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by our Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
 The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of our Compensation Committee regarding his compensation or individual performance objectives.
 The charter of our Compensation Committee grants our Compensation Committee full access to all of our books, records, facilities and personnel.
 In addition, under the charter, our Compensation Committee has the authority to obtain, at our expense, advice and assistance from compensation consultants and internal and external legal, accounting or other advisors and other external resources that our Compensation Committee considers necessary or appropriate in the performance of its duties.
 Our Compensation Committee has direct responsibility for the oversight of the work of any consultants or advisers engaged for the purpose of advising our Compensation Committee.
-In particular, our Compensation Committee has the sole authority to retain, in its sole discretion, compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant, legal counsel or other adviser to our Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and Nasdaq, that bear upon the adviser's independence; however, there is no requirement
+In particular, our Compensation Committee has the sole authority to approve the consultant's reasonable fees and other retention terms.
+Under the charter, our Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to our Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and Nasdaq, that bear upon the adviser's independence; however, there is no requirement

 For purposes of 2022 compensation, our Compensation Committee utilized Arnosti Consulting, Inc. ("Arnosti") as its compensation consultant.
 In connection with assessing 2022 compensation for our directors, officers and other employees, Arnosti provided our Compensation Committee with general compensation consultant services.
-The Compensation Committee assessed whether the work of Arnosti as a compensation consultant has raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services, if any, to us by Arnosti; (ii) the amount of fees we paid to Arnosti; (iii) Arnosti's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Arnosti or the individual compensation advisors employed by the firm with an executive officer of the Company; (v) any business or personal relationship of the individual compensation advisors with any member of Arnosti; and (vi) any shares of our common stock owned by Arnosti or the individual compensation advisors employed by the firm.
+The Compensation Committee assessed whether the work of Arnosti as a compensation consultant has raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services, if any, to us by Arnosti; (ii) the amount of fees we paid to Arnosti; (iii) Arnosti's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Arnosti or the individual compensation advisors employed by the firm with an executive officer of the Company; (v) any business or personal relationship of the individual compensation advisors with any member of Arnosti; and (vi) any shares of our common stock owned by Arnosti or the individual compensation advisors employed by Arnosti as our compensation consultant has not created any conflict of interest.
 Our Compensation Committee has determined, based on its analysis of the above factors, that the work of Arnosti and the individual compensation advisors employed by Arnosti as our compensation consultant has not created any conflict of interest.
 Our Compensation Committee also assessed the independence of Arnosti pursuant to SEC rules and concluded that the work of Arnosti has not raised any conflict of interest.